Mondaire Jones: Tenure

-Jones was one of two African-American LGBT members of the 117th United States Congress, along with New York's Ritchie Torres.

 Jones voted to certify the 2020 United States presidential election and later voted to impeach during Trump's second impeachment.
-He and Ted Lieu cowrote a letter to the Attorney Grievance Committee of the New York State Supreme Court-Appellate Division asking for Rudy Giuliani to be disbarred due to his role in the January 6 United States Capitol attack.
+He and Ted Lieu co-wrote a letter to the Attorney Grievance Committee of the New York State Supreme Court-Appellate Division asking for Rudy Giuliani to be disbarred due to his role in the January 6 United States Capitol attack.

 Jones successfully lobbied U.S. Immigration and Customs Enforcement to halt the deportation of Paul Pierrilus, who was scheduled to be the last person to be deported during the Trump administration.
 Pierrilus, a constituent of Jones's, was to be deported to Haiti, a country he had never been to, before Jones intervened.

-Jones voted for the American Rescue Plan, the PRO Act, Equality Act, For the People Act, George Floyd Justice in Policing Act, and the Bipartisan Background Checks Act.

 Jones, Senator Ed Markey, Representative Hank Johnson, and House Judiciary chair Jerry Nadler pushed for an expansion of the Supreme Court from 9 seats to 13.
 Around the same time, Jones called for a "Third Reconstruction" in a Washington Post opinion piece.
+He criticized President Obama for supporting the 9-member status quo system of the Supreme Court and opposing the court's expansion.